TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 You may also think of left click selection like this: In both the 3D viewport or a 2D viewport, TrenchBroom first compiles a set of candidate objects.
 These are all objects under the mouse.
 Then, it must choose an object to be selected from these candidates.
 In the 3D viewport, the frontmost object always wins (unless you're using the scroll wheel to drill the selection), and in a 2D view, the object with the smallest visible area wins.
 Other than that, selection behaves exactly the same in both viewports, that is, you can hold #key(Ctrl) to select multiple objects and so on.

 Sometimes, selecting objects manually is too tedious.
 To select all currently editable objects, you can choose #menu(Menu/Edit/Select All) from the menu.
 Note that hidden and locked objects are excluded, so this command is particularly useful in conjunction with those features.
 Another option to select multiple objects at once is to use _selection brushes_.
 Just create one or more new brushes that enclose or touch all the objects you wish to select.
-These brushes are called a selection brushes.
+These brushes are called selection brushes.
 Select all of these newly created selection brushes, and choose #menu(Menu/Edit/Select Touching) to select every object touched by the selection brushes, or choose #menu(Menu/Edit/Select Inside) to select every object enclosed inside them.

 ![Using a selection brush](images/SelectTouching.gif)